Climate Lens Traffic Light Assessment

 Our assessment process identified these candidates, or their party affiliation, as a very dangerous choice if we want effective action on global warming.
 We have given these candidates red lights and advise you to number them last on your ballot paper.

-Our panel will assess each independent candidate/party against their response to six foundational questions:
+Our panel will assess each independent candidate/party against their response to these foundational questions:

 QUESTIONS TO FOCUS OUR CLIMATE LENS

-• Do you endorse NSW declaring an ecological and climate emergency?
+- Do you endorse a national declaration of an ecological and climate emergency?

-• Do you oppose the logging and wood chipping of NSW native State forests?
+- Do you oppose the logging and wood chipping of native forests?
 Protecting forests is central to action on climate change.

 Assessment…the longer story.